giantswarm/docs/src/content/advanced/gitops/apps/add_appcr.md

     --user-secret ${APP_USER_VALUES}
     ```

-__Note__: We're including `${cluster_name}` in the app name to avoid a problem when two
-    or more clusters in the same organization want to deploy the same app with its
+__Note__: We're including `${cluster_name}` in the app name to avoid a problem when two or more clusters in the same organization want to deploy the same app with its default name.
-    default name.

-    Reference [the App Configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details of how
-    to properly create respective ConfigMaps or Secrets.
+Reference [the App Configuration](https://docs.giantswarm.io/app-platform/app-configuration/) for more details on how to properly create respective ConfigMaps or Secrets.

 1. (optional - if adding configuration) Place ConfigMap and Secrets with values as the `configmap.yaml`
   and `secret.enc.yaml` files respectively: